ibrahim-kocyigit/kocyigit-dsml/01_math/02_linear_algebra_for_ml_and_ds/README.md

 **Suggested Workflow:**

 1. Watch a video lecture from the course.
-2. Afterward, open the corresponding Jupyter Notebook from this repository.
+2. Afterward, open the corresponding markdown file from this repository.
 3. Manually re-type the notes into your own local digital notebook or copy them by hand to a physcial one.
 The physical act of typing/writing and engaging with the material is far more effective than just reading or copy-pasting.

 ### For Self-Study (Free Path)